 In the article on dealing with heretics, I asserted that encouraging the prayers of bad willed heretics was both sacrilegious and schismatic, since we would be condoning prayers to a false god, however I must clarify:

-a) If the person conveys the following impression to the heretic: "You are bad willed, you are rejecting the grace of the true God, and the only way you will ever know the Truth is if you humble yourself and make an effort to learn the Catholic Faith, and remain open to the inspirations of the one true God, who will show His truth to you if you sincerely ask Him," this would not be sacrilegious, but meritorious, since it presupposes the necessity to be humble and admit we might be in error.
+a) If the person conveys the following impression to the heretic: "You are bad willed, you are rejecting the grace of the true God, and the only way you will ever know the Truth is if you humble yourself, stop sinning, and make an effort to learn the Catholic Faith, and remain open to the inspirations of the one true God, who will show His truth to you if you sincerely ask Him," this would not be sacrilegious, but meritorious, since it presupposes the necessity to be humble and admit we might be in error.

 c) If a person knows another to be an obstinate heretic, pagan, Muslim, Jew, etc. and says "Just pray for the truth," then they are blatantly encouraging prayers to a false god, and on that account should justly be considered a heretic and a schismatic themselves.